awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Copilot.md

 ### Installing the AWS Copilot CLI using Homebrew<a name="copilot-install-homebrew"></a>

 The following command is used to install the AWS Copilot CLI on your macOS or Linux system using Homebrew\.
-Prior to installation, you should have Homebrew installed\.
+Before installation, you should have Homebrew installed\.
 For more information, see [Homebrew](https://brew.sh/)\.

 ```
 brew install aws/tap/copilot-cli